KieranWebDev/100-Days-Of-Code-Diary-School-of-Code-Bootcamp-Diary/README.md

 - We were introduced to Heroku, environment variables, the express application generator and the pg package which allows us to connect to a Postgres database.
 - There was a LOT of information to take in and I’m still unsure how all the new concepts we learned yesterday fit together, but we’ll have more time to play around with it tomorrow and during the Hackathon, I’m sure.
 - Hamza’s evening workshop really helped to clarify the mindset needed to approach coding problems.
 Basically, to stay calm under pressure, explore the problem, use google as a coding partner and not let anxiety/Imposter syndrome take the driving seat in our minds.

+### Day 28 ###

+- We spent most of the day breaking down the task from yesterday piece by piece and then sticking it all back together.
+This was extremely useful and helped to place a few of the jigsaw pieces together in my mental model.
+I’m still not all the way there, but I’m making progress and hopefully the Hackathon tomorrow will help clear things up further.
+Big thanks to the wonderful coaches at School Of Code for today!